DOCTORATE IN ADMINISTRATION

 ESSAY WRITING

-During the admission process, applicants must write a document (a format will be provided) about the potential research topic for the doctorate.
+During the admission process, applicants must submit a document—using the provided format—outlining their potential research topic for the doctorate.

 INTERVIEW WITH THE DIRECTOR

-A personal interview takes place with the director of the master’s or doctoral program.
-First, you must approve the previous step.
+A personal interview with the director of master's or doctoral program takes place once the previous steps have been completed.

 You must submit a payment commitment letter duly signed and pay the first installment.